Reverse proxy

 Cloudflare

 Cloudflare can be configured as a reverse proxy.
 But Cloudflare require a Enterprise plan to rewrite domains (host headers).
-The X-FoxIDs-Secret
+Restrict access by requiring the X-FoxIDs-Secret HTTP header.

 IIS ARR Proxy